mucaho/npm_crafty/lib/README.md

 exports.setupDefault = function( immediateCallback, connectCallback, disconnectCallback);

 /**
- * Create a crafty client instance, which will communicate with server in the specified room.
+ * Create a crafty client instance.
- * (The room argument is actually not used right now and can be ommited).
  *
  * The client's machine label is set to LABEL (used in determining which code to execute).
  */